F41zK4r1m/HackTheBox/Traverxec.md

 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c1d9a98f-87d4-464a-82f9-161c2f05a53d)

-Once the transfer is completed I unzipped the file using 'tar' comaand:
+Once the transfer was complete, I extracted the contents of the "backup-ssh.tgz" file using the following command:

 ```bash
 tar xzvf backup-ssh.tgz
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/5d34a73a-506f-4158-aba7-65484c993de6)

-After unzipping the file I got the "david" home directory which contains ssh private keys.
+Among the extracted files, I found the "id_rsa" SSH private key.

 I changed the SSH private key file permission using "chmod 600" & tried to login with this key.
-But observed that this key is encrypted & I need password to use this private key as well.
+However, the key was encrypted and required a password for use.

-So, I used John The ripper to crack the SSH private key password, using below command:
+To proceed, I used John The Ripper to crack the SSH private key password:

 ```bash
 ssh2john id_rsa > john_rsa